 Make the Cake

-- Preheat oven to 325 degrees with a baking rack in the center.
+- Prep.
+Preheat the oven to 325℉ with a baking rack in the center.
 Prepare a rimmed jelly roll pan with non-stick spray.

-- Combine the flour, baking powder, and salt in a medium mixing bowl, set aside.
-Fit your stand mixer with the whisk attachment.
-Beat the eggs and sugar on medium high speed for 2-3 minutes, or until the mixture is very light and fluffy.
+- Combine eggs and sugar with dry ingredients.
+Beat the eggs and sugar (yes, just the eggs and sugar!) on medium-high speed with the whisk attachment for 2-3 minutes, or until the mixture is very light and fluffy.
+Combine the flour, baking powder, and salt in a medium mixing bowl.
 Add the dry ingredients and beat until just combined, scraping down the sides if needed.

-- Heat the milk in a small saucepan until just beginning to simmer.
+- Add milk, butter, and lemon.
+Heat the milk in a small saucepan until just beginning to simmer.
 Remove from the heat and add the vegetable oil and butter.
 Stir until the butter melts.
 Pour the warm milk mixture into the batter.
 Beat until combined.
 Add the lemon juice and lemon zest (and food coloring if using) and stir by hand with a spatula.

-- Pour batter into rimmed pan and bake for 35-45 minutes, until a toothpick comes out clean.
-Allow to cool completely in the pan before frosting.
+- Bake.
+Pour batter into a rimmed pan and bake for 35-45 minutes, until a toothpick comes out clean.
+The cake will look a little weird and spongy.
+That's normal.
+Allow it to cool completely in the pan before frosting.

 Make the Lemon Frosting

-- Beat the butter, sugar, lemon juice, lemon zest, salt, and 1 tablespoon of heavy cream using an electric stand mixer.
-If needed, add the additional 1/2 tablespoon of cream (or more) until frosting is the desired consistency.
+- Make the frosting.
+Beat the butter, sugar, lemon juice, lemon zest, salt, and 1 tablespoon of heavy cream using an electric stand mixer.
+If needed, add the additional ½ tablespoon of cream (or more) until the frosting is the desired consistency.

-- Frost the cake and serve directly out of the pan.
+- Assemble.
+Frost the cake and serve directly out of the pan.
+Top with thin lemon slices or lemon zest curls.
 Refrigerate any leftovers.

 I have tried several lemon cake recipes and none were even close to this one.
 This one will be a new go to recipe.
 I have already shared it with a friend.